-Before a tenancy begins, a landlord and tenant should check and agree the following:
+Before a tenancy begins, a landlord and tenant should know their rights and responsibilities.
+They should check and agree the following:

 - The suitability of the accommodation, ensuring it meets minimum standards.

 - The deposit should be agreed and a signed and dated receipt provided to both the landlord and tenant.
 More information about security deposits and their return can be found here.

 - If a tenancy agreement/lease is being provided, the content should be explained and it should set out the rights and responsibilities of both landlord and tenant and capture detail which is not covered by the law such as if pets are permitted, if the tenancy is for a fixed term and if so how long, or who is responsible for maintaining the garden, etc. Copies of the agreement should be kept by both.

 - An inventory of the contents and conditions of all the items in the property should be created.
 This should be signed by both landlord and tenant.
 Every plumbing fixture, light switch, cupboard door, and appliance should be checked to make sure they work properly.
 If repairs are necessary, agreement should be reached on when the they will be completed (the RTB would recommend repairs be completed without delay).